David Triesman, Baron Triesman: Comments about FIFA bribery allegations

 On 16 May 2010, the Mail on Sunday revealed Lord Triesman made comments about alleged bribery attempts by Spain and Russia of referees in the 2010 FIFA World Cup.
 Triesman asserted, "there’s some evidence that the Spanish football authorities are trying to identify the referees ... and pay them."
 It was announced that he was to 'quit' both the FA and England's 2018 bid.

 On 10 May 2011, Triesman, speaking before a British parliamentary select committee, affirmed his suspicions of bribery concerning four FIFA members, claiming that they sought bribes in return for backing England's failed 2018 World Cup bid.
 Whilst the FIFA Executive Committee dismissed the allegations, all the FIFA officials named have subsequently been either convicted of offences, or face extradition to the US for trial.
 They with other FIFA executives have been banned for different periods from all contact with football.

 Personal life

 Triesman spent many years in a relationship with the writer and critic Michelene Wandor until they split up in the late 1990s.
-He married Lucy Hooberman in 2004 and has an adopted daughter.
+He married Lucy Hooberman in 2004 and has an adopted child.